 Product recall insurance helps you with many of these costs and perhaps can even keep you from declaring bankruptcy or closing your doors.
 It reimburses you for recall costs whether or not you were negligent.

 Biotech insurance is no less complicated than the biotech industry itself.
 You need the help of an experienced, trusted partner who knows how to work with companies like yours.
-A Trusted Choice® agent can work with insurance companies who specialize in the biotech industry.
+An independent insurance agent can work with insurance companies that specialize in the biotech industry.
 Your agent can help ensure that you are not getting cookie-cutter coverage designed for a far less complicated business.

-Contact a Trusted Choice agent for tailored biotech insurance advice and solutions.
+Contact an agent for tailored biotech insurance advice and solutions.